-Please note that other letters with similar information have been sent to the G20 Presidency, the Executive Secretariat of the Group of 77, the Director of the Intergovernmental Group of 24 and the Delegation of the European Union to the UN and other international organizations in Geneva.
+Please note that other letters with similar information have been sent to the Director of Organisation for Economic Co-operation and Developments (OECD), the Executive Secretariat of the Group of 77, the Director of the Intergovernmental Group of 24 and the Delegation of the European Union to the UN and other international organizations in Geneva.

-Please accept, Mr. Saint-Amans, the assurances of our highest consideration.
+Please accept, Mr. Dwitama, the assurances of our highest consideration.

-Attiva Waris
+Attiya Waris